Srivatsa918/LIC_LAB_T_Srivatsa_4NI23EC108/README.md

 ->DC Output Characteristics
-Then I used a DC sweep to see how the circuit’s output changes with different voltages.
-I noticed that the drain voltage stayed around 1.77V, which matched what I expected from the resistor and transistor math.
+Then I used a DC op pnt to see how the circuit’s output changes with different voltages.
+I noticed that the drain voltage stayed around 1.77V, which matched what I expected from the resistor and transistor output.
 This tells me the transistor is getting the right bias and is working where it should.

 ![dc1](https://github.com/user-attachments/assets/989a2e5b-2b70-4861-b410-2c9df209371a)